 We visit Mandurah from Perth several times a year and usually stop on our way to the South West region.

-Mandurah Cruises have a one-hour dolphin tour through the inland waterways of Mandurah.
+Mandurah Cruises offer a dolphin tour through the inland waterways of Mandurah.
 It’s a lovely way to see the luxurious houses that line the canals, and you’ll hopefully see one or more of the 100 resident bottlenose dolphins that enjoy surfing the wake behind boats.

 If you visit Mandurah in December, take the famous Christmas Lights Tour.
 Every year residents put on a dazzling display with more than 200 elaborately decorated homes shimmering with millions of Christmas lights.